phantompunk/phantompunk.github.io/content/ideas/go-cli-from-scratch.md

 ---
-authors:
-- Rodrigo Moran
+title: No-Framework Approach to Building a CLI with Go
-tags: [Go, Golang, CLI]
+tags:
+  - Go
+  - Golang
+  - CLI
 date: 2021-12-01
-title: "No-Framework Approach to Building a CLI with Go"
 url: no-framework-go-cli
 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/03/A-No-Framework-Approach-to-Building-a-CLI-with-Go.png
 summary: In this guide, we will be building a CLI tool from scratch.
 No fancy frameworks or libraries instead, we are building our own